Blog · Windows

 Material Leak Resistance Durability in Montreal Energy Efficiency Boost

-Vinyl High (fusion-welded) Good vs. humidity/salt Up to 20% savings
+Vinyl (UPVC) High (fusion-welded) Good vs. humidity/salt Up to 20% savings

 Wood (clad) Moderate (needs care) Fair with maintenance 15–20% if insulated